openstack/nova/doc/source/contributor/code-review.rst

 If a new microversion API is added, the following needs to happen:

-* A new patch for the microversion API change in python-novaclient side should be submitted before the microversion change in Nova is merged.
-  See :python-novaclient-doc:`Adding support for a new microversion
-  <contributor/microversions>` in python-novaclient for more details.
+* A new patch for the microversion API change in both python-novaclient and in python-openstackclient should be submitted before the microversion change in Nova is merged.
+See :python-novaclient-doc:`Adding support for a new microversion <contributor/microversions>` in python-novaclient for more details.
+See also `Add support for 'server group create --rule' parameter`_ patch as example how to support a new microversion in the openstack client.
 * If the microversion changes the response schema, a new schema and test for the microversion must be added to Tempest.
 The microversion change in Nova should not be merged until the Tempest test is submitted and at least